Whole wheat vs whole grain is an important subject for bakers and chiropractors.

 That kernel contains the protein, vitamins and fatty acids.
 They are removed and sold to us in capsules and the white flour appears on the supermarket shelves, bleached and devoid of all goodness.
 Is it any wonder that the Western world is so sickly and obese?

-Note that brown flour is only white flour to which the bran has again added.
+Note that brown flour is only white meal to which the bran has again been added.
 It contains none of the germ.
-And whole wheat flour by law must contain only 60% of the wheat.

 If you buy whole wheat grain, and the beetles don't appear, it because it's been poisoned with phostoxin.
 It kills the bugs, but what does it do to us?